Skip to main content

 How long does teeth whitening take?

 Treatment time varies by method.
-In-office whitening delivers complete results in a single 60-90 minute appointment—perfect for busy schedules or upcoming events.
-Take-home custom tray whitening requires wearing the trays 30 minutes to 2 hours daily for 1-2 weeks, allowing you to whiten on your schedule.
+In-office whitening delivers complete results in single 60-90 minute appointment—perfect for busy schedules or upcoming events.
+Take-home custom tray whitening requires wearing trays 30 minutes to 2 hours daily for 1-2 weeks, allowing you to whiten on your schedule.
 Some patients prefer gradual whitening to minimize sensitivity.
-Combination treatments start with a quick in-office session for immediate results, followed by take-home maintenance.
-Regardless of method, you'll notice improvement after the first treatment, with full results visible within 1-2 weeks.
+Combination treatments start with quick in-office session for immediate results, followed by take-home maintenance.
+Regardless of method, you'll notice improvement after first treatment, with full results visible within 1-2 weeks.

 How white will my teeth get?